 Complaints Procedure - Updated and adopted May 2023.
+Re-adopted unchanged May

-A GDPR impact assessment has been carried out on this policy (May 2023) and no further action was required
+2024.
+A GDPR impact assessment has been carried out on this policy (May 2023) and no

 Walberswick Parish Council strives to provide a high standard of service to the public.
 In the interests of openness and the desire to seek continuous improvement, the Council encourages anyone who feels dissatisfied with the service provided to bring this to the attention of the Council.